WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 3.3.4 =
+= 4.0.0 =
-Check out the release post for further information on this release
+Major release.
+Check out the release post or changelog for further information.